NeuroTechX/ntx_slack_archive/devices.md

  >VR is a bit of an unblazed trail, but lots of us here are interested in it.
 Muse has an SDK for Unity, the most popular VR engine, but there aren't many *good*open source examples of it in action.
 If it's something you're really interested in, you could definitely find a lot of support here for developing your own Unity app.

+6/3/2017 1:28 AM

+ **tonyb** :

+ >Wow dano thanks so much for the information!
+Really helpful, I'll check it all out.  bhargava2566302 will definitely let you know.